-For the 2017-18 year, no new Priority or Focus schools were named; some Priority or Focus schools did exit their status because they met the exit criteria.
-New Reward schools were identified using school rankings and Beating the Odds information.
+For the 2019-20 year, no new Priority or Focus schools were named..
 A Focus school is one that has a large achievement gap between the highest and lowest achieving 30% of schools.
 A Priority school is one whose achievement and growth is in the lowest 5% of all schools in the state.
 A Reward school is one that has achieved one or more of the following distinctions: top 5% of schools on the Top-to-Bottom School Rankings, top 5% of schools making the greatest gains in achievement (improvement metric), or "Beating the Odds" by outperforming the school's predicted ranking and/or similar schools.
 Some schools are not identified with any of these labels.
 In these cases no label is given.
 Our school was not identified for one of these labels.

-White Pigeon Jr/Sr High School is working very hard to increase student achievement.
+White Pigeon Jr/Sr High School continues to work very hard to increase student achievement.
 We are working to increase our numbers in career and technical education, dual enrollment and the Early Middle College.
 As a building, we have a difficult time in increasing achievement as so many of our students are victims of poverty.
-We are using Professional Learning Communities, Multi-Tiered System of Support (MTSS) Pyramid to help our struggling students in grades 7-12, and an MTSS class for students who chronically fail.
+We are using Professional Learning Communities, Multi-Tiered System of Support (MTSS) Pyramid, Full Time Counseling and Students Support Teams to help our struggling students in grades 7-12, and an MTSS class for students who chronically fail.
 It is our hope these interventions will help to close our achievement gaps.